Mount Roskill

 Mount Roskill (Puketāpapa) is a suburban area in the city of Auckland, New Zealand.
-It is named for the volcanic peak Puketāpapa (commonly called "Mount Roskill" in English).
+It is named for the volcanic peak Mount Roskill.

 Etymology

 The name Mount Roskill was first recorded as Mt Rascal in 1841, on a map created by a Wesleyan missionary, referring to the volcanic peak Puketāpapa.
 The origin of this name is unclear, however an apocryphal story links the name to a livestock thief from the early colonial era, who allegedly used the peak as a grazing area for stolen sheep and cattle.
 The peak was variously called Mount Roskill or Mount Kennedy (after landowner Alexander Kennedy).
 The name Mount Roskill for the peak and the surrounding area likely cemented after 1867, when the local government administering Dominion Road was formed, which took the name Mt Roskill Highway Board.
 The first uses of Mount Roskill to describe the suburb in newspapers come from the late 1860s.